Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_partitions.md

 #### Standard / DefQ

 Standard and Default queue are the standard compute nodes used by default.
 The memory and cpu allocation for this partition are restricted, as some nodes are hardware limited.
-If you do not need specialized hardware (i.e. GPU) or massive multi-core support and high memoery( > 16 cores), these partitions are ideal.
+If you do not need specialized hardware (i.e. GPU) or massive multi-core support and high memory( > 16 cores), these partitions are ideal.

 #### Knights Landing